Colombian Women's Football League: Format

 In 2017 the 18 teams were divided into three groups of six.
 After playing each other twice, the top two in each group and the best two third-placed teams advanced to the quarter-finals, with the winners going on to play the semi-finals and finals.
 All matches in the knockout stages were played as double-legged series.
 The tournament lasted five months between February and June.

 In 2018 the 23 teams were divided into three groups of six and one group of five.
 After playing each other twice, the top two in each group advanced to the quarter-finals, with the winners going on to play the semi-finals and finals.
 All matches in the knockout stages were played as double-legged series.
 The tournament lasted four months between February and May.

 Teams

 Notably absent from the list of clubs is Formas Íntimas, who have joined alliances with professional clubs such as Envigado (from 2017 to 2018), Independiente Medellín (from 2019 to 2022), and Atlético Nacional (from 2023 onwards) since participation in the league is restricted to professional clubs (DIMAYOR affiliates) only.
-The following 16 clubs are taking part in the 2025 season:
+The following 16 clubs took part in the 2026 season: